awsdocs/amazon-connect-admin-guide/doc_source/voice-id.md

 1. When a fraudster from the watchlist calls in, Voice ID analyzes the call audio to return a risk score and outcome to indicate how closely the caller's voiceprint matches the fraudsters voiceprint that is created from audio recordings from your S3 bucket\.

+## Voice spoofing detection<a name="voice-spoofing-detection"></a>

+1. When a prospective fraudster tries to spoof caller audio using audio playback or synthesized speech, Voice ID returns a risk score and outcome to indicate the how likely it is that the voice is spoofed\.

+1. By enabling fraud detection in contact flows, you also enable checks for known fraudster risks and voice spoofing risks\.

 ## What data is stored?<a name="voice-id-data-storage"></a>

 Voice ID stores audio files of the speaker's voice, voiceprints, and speaker identifiers\.
 This data is encrypted using a KMS key that you provide\.

 If you enable detection of fraudsters in a watchlist, Voice ID also stores the fraudster audio and voiceprints\.
 For more information, see [Data handled by Amazon Connect](data-handled-by-connect.md)\.

+### Expired speakers<a name="voice-id-expired-speakers"></a>

+For BIPA compliance, Voice ID automatically expires speakers that have not been accessed for enrollment, re\-enrollment, or successful authentication for three years\.

+To view a speaker’s last access, look at the `lastAccessedAt` attribute that is returned by the `DescribeSpeaker` and `ListSpeakers` APIs\.

+If you try to use the `EvaluateSesssion` API to authenticate an expired speaker, a `SPEAKER_EXPIRED` authentication decision is returned\.

+To use the expired speaker again, they must be re\-enrolled\.